The Bible Authority Over Traditions

 Christ declared, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled” (Matthew 5:17,18).
 By fulfilling the law Christ simply “filled” it “full” of meaning—by giving men an example of perfect obedience to the will of God, in order that the same law “might be fulfilled in us” (Romans 8:3, 4).

-Jesus the great Lawgiver Himself thus reaffirmed the pronouncements of Sinai as binding upon His followers, and announced that anyone who would attempt to annul them would “in no case enter into the kingdom of heaven” (Matthew 5:20).
+Jesus the great Lawgiver Himself thus reaffirmed the Ten Commandments as binding upon His followers, and announced that anyone who would attempt to cancel them would “in no case enter into the kingdom of heaven” (Matthew 5:20).
 The law can’t change because it is an expression of the will of God.
 “The word of our God shall stand for ever” (Isaiah 40:8).
 A change in the moral law is no more possible than a transformation of the character of God, who changes not (Malachi 3:6).
 The principles of the moral law are as permanent as God is.

 Check out our Bible Answers page for more information on a variety of topics.